LORD GANESH BIRTHDAY 25 % DISCOUNT VALID 2-5 SEPT 2019 COUPON: Enter GANESHBIRTHDAY in the discount code field upon checkout.

 You have carts in multiple currencies

 Your cart is empty

-Ketna is a highly prolific British-Indian multi media artist.
+Ketna is a highly prolific British-Indian mixed media artist.
 Born in East Africa, educated in UK, and based in South East Asia for the two decades, she uses her training in Design and Architecture to map observations gleaned from her compulsive travels onto an existentialist, yet to be defined new global anthropology that is fast emerging.

 Having just transplanted her studio from Singapore to two 'travelling studios' in the UK and India, she describes herself as happily tri-cultural, yet deeply grounded in an evolving human identity; beyond the rapidly evaporating boundaries of nationality and geography.
 She believes that for most artists, there is no divide between their ‘private’ life and their ‘professional’ output.
 All realizations and insights gleaned from inter-personal relationships, travels, media etc can be transmuted into a heightened awareness / expression of where human society is at today, and possibly where it may be heading towards....